 "I keep on second-guessing myself.
 I really want to put more stuff on it.
 Being able to recognize that your dish is where it should be takes a lot of experience.
 And it takes a lot of discipline."

-"Young chefs don’t understand restraint.
+While his mentor said,"Young chefs don’t understand restraint.
 They want to add more.
 You knew that enough was enough."

 "This is everything that I’ve preached to Paul over the years, is balance, of flavor, and not overdoing it."